Common valuations of division polynomials: First definitions

 The division polynomials are defined in \cite[Exercise 3.7]{aoc}.
-We recall the properties that we will use: \begin{itemize} \item[(A)] If $nP$ is not equal to the identity of the curve $O$, then \item[(B)] The polynomials have integer coefficients.
-Moreover, $\psi_n^2(x)$ has degree $n^2-1$ and $\phi_n(x)$ is monic and has degree $n^2$; \item[(C)] It holds \end{itemize}
+We recall the properties that we will use: \begin{itemize} \item[(A)] If $nP$ is not equal to the identity $O$ of the curve, then \item[(B)] The polynomials have integer coefficients and depends only on $x(P)$.
+Seen as polynomials in $x(P)$, $\psi_n^2(x)$ has degree $n^2-1$ and $\phi_n(x)$ is monic and has degree $n^2$; \item[(C)] For all $n\geq 1$, \item[(D)]For all $n\geq m\geq r$, \end{itemize}

 \begin{remark} Our proof clearly works also for number fields.
 In that setting the result was known \cite{yv21}, but the two proofs are completely different.
-Indeed, the proof of Yabuta and Voutier is almost completely arithmetical meanwhile our is more geometrical.
+Indeed, the proof of Yabuta and Voutier is almost completely arithmetical, while ours is more geometrical.

 \end{remark} \begin{remark} We will work assuming that $v(0)=\infty$.
 Under this assumption, our theorem works also in the case when $nP=O$.
-In this case $\psi_n^2(x(P))=0$ and then $k_{v,n}(P)=v(\phi_n(x(P)))$. \end{remark}
+In this case $\psi_n^2(P)=0$ and then $k_{v,n}(P)=v(\phi_n(P))$. \end{remark}